Purpose and scope

 - improved reinforcement rates,

-Technical publication on seismic isolation
+Technical publication on seismic isolation and dissipation

 Technical publication “PTAN – French Experience and Practice of Seismically Isolated Nuclear Facilities” was published in 2014.